patchstack/academy/src/content/docs/wordpress/WordPress Internals/wordpress-hooks.md

 ## [`wp_ajax_{$action}`](https://developer.wordpress.org/reference/hooks/wp_ajax_action/)

 This hook allows developers to handle custom AJAX endpoints.
-The `wp_ajax_` hooks follow the format `wp_ajax_$action`, where `$action` variable comes from `action` GET/POST parameter submitted to the `admin-ajax.php` endpoint.
+The `wp_ajax_` hooks follow the format `wp_ajax_$action`, where `$action` variable comes from the `action` GET/POST parameter submitted to the `admin-ajax.php` endpoint.

-This hook only fires for **logged-in** users, so by default, only users with **Subscriber+** role can access the attached function on the hook.
+This hook only fires for **logged-in** users, so by default, only users with the **Subscriber+** role can access the attached function on the hook.
 A proper permission and nonce check is still needed to secure the function attached to this hook.

 Example of hook implementation :